tobinjt/johntobin.ie/content/blog/Python_development.md

 ## Upgrading packages installed with `pip3` is troublesome

 `pip3` doesn't track manually installed packages vs auto-installed packages, and doesn't have a way to upgrade all packages.
-Upgrading all packages *can* be done with a shell one-liner, except that it doesn't take dependencies into account, so you might upgrade a dependency to a version that breaks a package you care about :(
+Upgrading all packages (manually installed and auto-installed) *can* be done with a shell one-liner, except that it doesn't take dependencies into account, so you might upgrade a dependency to a version that breaks a package you manually installed :(

 If you keep track of the packages you've installed, you can upgrade them with `pip3 install --upgrade pkg1 pkg2 ...`.
 Keeping track of which packages I need